 - The 1913 costumes and designed by Mary Reynolds were well constructed and beautifully executed.
 Often times, community theatres will just dress an actor.
 Reynolds put careful thought into color, style, texture to deliver the overall time and tone of Parade.

-As ambitious as this production was and even with stellar acting by the entire ensemble, arguably the best I have even seen in community theatre, there were also some big misses.
+As ambitious as this production was and even with stellar acting by the entire ensemble, arguably the best I have ever seen in community theatre, there were also some big misses.

 - Lighting and Sound Design were a huge disappointment.
 When I say that no faces were lit downstage at any time, I am not exaggerating.
 The opening scene with a Young Soldier (Robert Lewis) singing downstage center, the entire song his torso to the floor was in bright white and the rest of him was in sheer darkness.
 This transpired during the entire show whether center, right, or left.
 It is clear that Footlighters does not have the lighting technology to both light all the faces as well as create mood.
 The lighting team elected for mood yet it distracted from the story.
 The sound was no different.
 Body mics in the community theatre realm are a luxury indeed.
 However, the operating of them truly takes a professional or someone who truly has studied sound.
 The imbalance of each actor, the feedback, the gain levels, and the severe cutting out of lead character Leo Frank, made it challenging to follow plotlines.
 In such a small space, it really would have served better to just eliminate microphones, unplug the orchestra, and just sing the story without electrics and in full light.